ThomasCoyle12/Address1/README.md

 # How to deploy code repository

-# Make sure you have the following software installed on your system:
+### Make sure you have the following software installed on your system:
 Git: For cloning and managing versions of the source code.
 Node.js: The JavaScript runtime environment.
 npm: The package manager for JavaScript, installed with Node.js.
 AWS CLI: The AWS Command Line Interface to interact with AWS services.
 AWS CDK: The AWS Cloud Development Kit to define cloud resources in code.
+TypeScript: This project is developed using TypeScript and as such required.

 Please follow these steps to inplement this API into AWS profile